jabrena/livingrobots/README.md

 ![ScreenShot](https://github.com/jabrena/livingrobots/raw/master/chapter3/docs/RPLIDAR.png)

+##### Status

+At the moment, I can use the Sensor in my Arduino environment, but I have to develop a way to return an Array with values from LIDAR.

 ### Proprioceptors sensors

 Proprioception in robotics means sensing the internal state of the robot or a part of it .
 For example the posture of a mechanical manipulator, leg or other jointed mechanism or the battery level.